 The achievement markings that the student has earned, explain the success the student has attained in a subject area in this grading period.
+Students will receive a letter grade for ELA, Math, PTLW, and Social studies.
 Effort markings are shown to provide the level of participation the student has attempted during the grading period.
 Skill areas are provided to show the parent the essential abilities and their attainment needed in a subject area.
 The following is an explanation of the markings at the 4th/5th grade level: